Lithuanian University of Health Sciences

 The study programmes at LSMU meet university education standards applied in the EU countries, and graduates are eligible to take the United States Medical Licensing Examination (USMLE) and PLAB examination of the General Medicine Council in the UK.

-Since 1990, the Lithuanian University of Health Sciences has been the Alma Mater of many international students and 440 full-time foreign students from 42 countries (mainly Israel, Spain, Sweden, Lebanon, Poland, India, South Korea, Germany, Ireland and the United Kingdom) are currently enrolled here.
+Since 1990, the Lithuanian University of Health Sciences has been the Alma Mater of many international students, and 679 full-time foreign students from 48 countries (mainly Israel, Spain, Sweden, Lebanon, Poland, India, South Korea, Germany, Ireland and the United Kingdom) are currently enrolled here.

 The number of studying internationally is increasing every year.
-Italy, International students choosing to study at LSMU are mostly from Spain, Italy, Latvia, Belgium and Poland.
+International Erasmus students choosing to study at LSMU are mostly from Spain, Italy, Latvia, Belgium and Poland.

 The University’s Library and Information Centre contains one of the most modern libraries in the EU, and it is listed in the Book of the Most Modern European Libraries published by the LIBER architecture group.
 The library has both virtual and RFID technologies, and is very popular among foreign countries for its unique architecture and information systems.